1099bconverter

 • Cloudflare Turnstile — bot protection that may be invoked on repeat uploads to prevent abuse.
 It does not see your PDF content.

-Encryption and infrastructure
+Encryption and location

 What's stored, and for how long